China services sector booms in June, suggest economy steadying

-BEIJING Activity in China's services sector expanded at its fastest pace in 15 months in June, a private survey showed on Thursday, reinforcing signs that the broader economy is stabilizing.
+BEIJING Activity in China's services sector expanded at its fastest pace in 15 months in June, a private survey showed on Thursday, reinforcing signs that the broader economy is stabilising.

 The services purchasing managers' index (PMI) compiled by HSBC/Markit rebounded to 53.1 in June from 50.7 in May, well above the 50-point level that demarcates expansion in activity from contraction.

-"The expansion in the service sector reinforces the recovery seen in the manufacturing sector, and signaled a broad-based improvement over the month," said Qu Hongbin, chief economist for China at HSBC.
+"The expansion in the service sector reinforces the recovery seen in the manufacturing sector, and signalled a broad-based improvement over the month," said Qu Hongbin, chief economist for China at HSBC.

 "We think the economy is slowly turning around, and expect the recovery to remain supported by accommodative policies on both the fiscal and monetary fronts over the coming months," he added.